 - ActiveX Controls These controls can be used to provide features in compiled HTML Help systems (CHM files).

 See Inserting an HTML Help ActiveX Control.

-- Conditions A condition is something that you can apply to different areas of your content so that some sections show up in some of your outputs but not in others.
+- Conditions A condition is something that you can apply to different areas of your content so that some information displays in some of your outputs but not in others.
 It is a key feature when it comes to single-sourcing in Doc-To-Help.

 See About Conditions.

 - Glossaries A glossary is a list of specialized words with their definitions, accessed in online output or placed at the end of a PDF.
 When you create a new Doc-To-Help project, a